raymondogbe/hub88/README.md

 - **Terraform Delay**: During one of the runs, I noticed a significant delay in Terraform execution.
 By enabling debug mode (`terraform apply -debug`), I discovered that the process was stuck due to a permission problem.
 Specifically, Terraform was trying to move my SSH key to the specified location, but it didn't have the proper permissions.
 After identifying the issue, I adjusted the permissions, and the problem was resolved.

 - **Ansible Failures**: When running Ansible, I faced multiple failures.
 By increasing the verbosity (`ansible-playbook -vvv`), I was able to trace the issue to Ansible not properly recognizing my SSH key.
 Once I addressed the SSH configuration, the playbook ran smoothly.
+- Some other challanges were
+1. using Amazon linux2, I realized that I was unable to run Ansible as it kept giving me issues.
+I had to switch to Ubuntu.
+2. Using t2.micro since it was free, I realized that I had issues automated the deployment.
+I guess due to its size.
+Upon using t2.medium, I was able to seemlessly run the automation.
+3. I had a lot of network issues that made me to debugg endlessly.
+Network issue apparently was as a result of the unstable mobile internet that I had to use.

 ---